From Escapism to Realism: Manifesting Universes with Mathematical Objects

 Fully-homomorphic encryption allows computation over a single source of private data without leaking the data or the output of the computation.
 Multi-party computation allows computation over multiple sources of private data without leaking the data but revealing the output of the computation. zkSNARKs prove correct execution of a computation on inputs kept private by the computer's owner.
 Witness encryption encrypts a message that can only be decrypted with a proof of a specific computation.
 Obfuscation allows a party to execute encrypted computation and produce correct outputs without seeing inputs or even the program.
 From gubsheep's 2024 essay, Programmable Cryptography

 IV.
-Manifesting Realism
+Manifesting Universes

-Today, billions have escaped to cyberspaces - shared fictions dependent on corporate authorities.
-This dependence restricts cyberspaces to malleable business logic that only the corporation can upgrade or scale, where user actions remain temporary event logs that cannot connect to their broader lives without corporate permission.
+Today, billions have escaped to cyberspaces - shared fictions dependent on corporate servers.
+This dependence restricts cyberspaces to malleable business logic.
+Servers need administrative control and corporations have financial and legal constraints.
+Only the corporation can validate state and actions within its cyberspace - Twitter can assert your follower count, Bob cannot.
+Hence, user actions remain temporary event logs that cannot connect to users' broader lives without corporate permission.
 Removal of this dependence would remove the requirement for escapism and make cyberspaces enriching to reality rather than separate from it.